-Alexa's core feature is the ability to play whatever music to ask her to play, and that's no different with the new Echo.
+Alexa's core feature is the ability to play whatever music you ask her to play, and that's no different with the new Echo.
 Just say, "Alexa, play jazz," or "Alexa, play Walk Like an Egyptian," or even, "Alexa, play thunderstorm sounds" and she'll happily oblige.

 Along with Amazon Music Unlimited, you can stream from Spotify and Pandora, as well as streaming radio and podcasts from TuneIn and iHeartRadio.
 And, in a bit of a surprise move from late last year, you can now stream tunes from Apple Music on the Amazon Echo, too.

 Alexa has also learned how to change the color of color-changing smart lights.
 Just tell her to "make my lamp blue," or "make the living room fuschia," and she'll make it happen.
 You can also create more complex scenes in apps like Philips Hue and Lifx, then trigger them by name with a single command.